golang-migrate/migrate/GETTING_STARTED.md

 **IMPORTANT:** If you would like to run multiple instances of your app on different machines be sure to use a database that supports locking when running migrations.
 Otherwise you may encounter issues.

 ## Forcing your database version
 In case you run a migration that contained an error, migrate will not let you run other migrations on the same database.
-You will see an error `Dirty database version 1.
-Fix and force version`, even when you fix migration.
+You will see an error like `Dirty database version 1.
+Fix and force version`, even when you fix the erred migration.
 This means your database was marked as 'dirty'.
 You need to investigate the migration error - was your migration applied partially, or was it not applied at all?
 Once you know, you should force your database to a version reflecting it's real state.
 You can do so with `force` command:
 ```
 migrate -path PATH_TO_YOUR_MIGRATIONS -database YOUR_DATBASE_URL force VERSION